mauroservienti/milestone.github.io/_posts/bulk-editing-garmin-data.md

 Bike riding is my primary activity alongside swimming, and the default gear is my road bike.
 The issue is that when I'm training indoor using the trainer, activities get associated with the road bike.
 Garmin should introduce a feature that allows associating default gears to activity types instead of having a generic default gear for every activity.
 Searching through Garmin public forums, the feature has quite a few requests.
 The oldest I've found is from 2017.
 That only confirms that Garmin is sort of deaf to users' feedback.

 Let's imagine for a second that it's an incredibly complex feature.
-In the end, I have no idea what the data and services structure is behind the scene.
+In the end, I have no idea what the data and services structure is behind the scenes.
 It could be that it's hard to implement.

 A less user-friendly option would enable users to bulk edit recorded activities.
 It's less user-friendly because it's a technical concept.
 Non-techies hardly think about bulk editing something.
 Anyway, it would be a good enough compromise.
 But no, there is no way to select many activities and change the associated gears in bulk.

-At this point, the dormant engineer in me wakes up and states you can write software to solve the problem, Mauro.
+At this point, the dormant engineer in me wakes up and states, "you can write software to solve the problem, Mauro".

 We know that writing software usually opens a can of worms, but it's indeed fun!